ClickCease

 A study collected dog bite media reports and data between 1982-2014, breaking them down by breed to give us a strong indication of the most dangerous dogs, and the breeds most likely to bite.

 Despite the reports of huskies being good with children, it should be noted that most attacks were on youngsters.
-Not all attack reports specified age, but it was confirmed that 51 children were bitten by huskies, compared to eight adults.
+Despite the fact that not all attack reports specified age, it is true that 51 children rather than eight adults had huskies bite them.

 husky attacks graph